 In cyberspace, Parsons Design + Technology faculty members Jonah Brucker-Cohen and Katherine Moriwaki were commissioned by the Whitney Museum of Art to create America’s Got No Talent, a web-based software project by that synthesizes and processes the steady stream of Twitter feeds for several American reality television shows such as American Idol, America’s Got Talent, America’s Next Top Model, and X Factor US among others in this genre.

 Faculty members aren’t the only ones in the spotlight: Student work is also attracting notice in showcases around the world.
 This month, Conference of the Birds, the thesis project of Azin Feizabadi, MFA Fine Arts’11, was screened at the Berlin International Film Festival.
-And through May 14, the Museum of Modern Art is exhibiting Conveyor Magazine, a publication produced by MFA Photography students including Christina Labey, Dominica Paige, Chelsey Morell, Sylvia Hardy, Alison Chen, Maria Sprowls, and Haley Bueschlen (all Class of ’12).
+And through May 14, the Museum of Modern Art is exhibiting Conveyor Magazine, a publication produced by MFA Photography students including Christina Labey, Dominica Paige, Chelsey Morell, Sylvia Hardy, Alison Chen, and Maria Sprowls (all Class of ’12).
 The magazine is part of the exhibition Millennium Magazines, which explores contemporary artists’ and designers’ use of the magazine format as an experimental space for the presentation of artworks and text.

 Visit the New School events calendar to learn about upcoming fine arts and photography events at Parsons, which includes a March 1 Open Studios; a Feminist Art symposium on April 5 organized by faculty member Mira Schor; and, as part of the Parsons Festival this May, the MFA Fine Arts thesis exhibition, which will be held at The Kitchen in Chelsea, New York from May 11-19.